apostrophecms/apostrophe-documentation/tutorials/advanced-development/advanced-pieces-topics/adding-filters.md

 ## Next Steps

-If you want to try out some other uses of filters, you can see how to [integrate them with Apostrophe's site management interface](adding-columns.md), or you can continue on to learn how to use AJAX to add dynamic behavior to your site.
+If you want to try out some other uses of filters, you can see how to [integrate them with Apostrophe's site management interface](adding-columns.md), or you can continue on to learn how to use AJAX to avoid full page refreshes when filters are used.